Lukem121/openai-automatic-article-writer/README.md

 Enter a list of article titles (one per line) in the titles.txt.

+## How to run

+1. Remove the .demo from .env.demo
+2. Add your OpenAI API key into the .env file.
-You can run the script using ts-node:
+3. You can run the script using ts-node:
    `ts-node app.ts`

 You can find the created files in the output directory.